Collaboration on the practice of interior design, architecture and multi disciplinary consulting

 About Ceilidh Higgins

-An accomplished and skilled interior architect with experience in workplace strategy, design and implementation.
+An accomplished and skilled interior designer with experience in workplace strategy, design and implementation.
 Ceilidh’s speciality is work – both the places we work and the way we work.
 Ceilidh works across workplace strategy and design, delivering workplace projects from as small as 5 people through to upwards of 1000 people.
+Ceilidh is the Interior Design Leader for Custance Associates leading their team delivering workplace and educational projects.

 For more than 15 years, Ceilidh has lead the design and delivery of significant office fitout projects for a variety of clients in private companies, government and defence sectors as well as a range of other interior design projects in education, laboratories, healthcare, and transport sectors.
 Ceilidh spent many years working for a large multi disciplinary consulting company of over 5,000 staff where she was responsible for delivering internal workplaces as well as work for external clients.
 Alongside a high level of service integration, this experience gives her a unique client side view of the interior design project process and expectations, as well as an understanding of the business side of working within a large company.